Inguinal hernia: Surgical

-The photograph is blurry as the patient was shaking too much.

 Constipation after hernia repair results in strain to evacuate the bowel, causing pain, and fear that the sutures may rupture.
 Opioid analgesia makes constipation worse.
 Promoting an easy bowel motion is important post-operatively.

 Surgical correction is always recommended for inguinal hernias in children.

 Emergency surgery for incarceration and strangulation carries much higher risk than planned, "elective" procedures.
 However, the risk of incarceration is low, estimated at 0.2% per year.
 On the other hand, surgery has a risk of inguinodynia (10-12%), and this is why males with minimal symptoms are advised to watchful waiting.
 However, if they experience discomfort while doing physical activities or they routinely avoid them for fear of pain, they should seek surgical evaluation.
 For female patients, surgery is recommended even for asymptomatic patients.

 Epidemiology

 A direct inguinal hernia is less common (~25–30% of inguinal hernias) and usually occurs in men over 40 years of age.

 Men have an 8 times higher incidence of inguinal hernia than women.